-PrEP is a new HIV prevention method in which people who do not have HIV infection take a pill daily to reduce their risk of becoming HIV infected.
+PrEP is a HIV prevention method in which people who do not have HIV infection take a pill daily to reduce their risk of contracting HIV.

 People with HIV have had some wins in the last twelve months and when we have wins I think we need to celebrate them.

 If you are diagnosed with HIV, starting HIV treatment immediately is the best option for long-term health.

 In those days, learning that you had contracted the ‘AIDS virus’ meant getting a death sentence.